crodier/software-blog/_posts/2023-01-01-thread-Dumps.md

 thread when you
 do work in parallel.

-Typically threads interact with each other by passing information to other threads using memory.
+Threads usually interact with each other by passing information to other threads using memory.